commonsmachinery/blockhash-python/blockhash/resources/README.md

-**This is a fork of the original, stale project to fix some of the issues, add some unit-tests, and to push to PyPI.**
+**This is a fork of the original, stale project to fix some of the issues, add CI verification, and to push to PyPI.**

 blockhash-python
 ================